americocunhajr/CRFlowLib/README.md

 #### CRFlowLib-2.0

-* GNU Scientific Library 2.6  (open source)
+* GNU Scientific Library 2.6  (open source) --- https://www.gnu.org/software/gsl/
-* CVODE 5.0.0 (open source)
-* Chenkin-II  (proprietary software)

-The GNU Scientific Library 2.6 is available for free at: https://www.gnu.org/software/gsl/

-CVODE 5.0.0, which is part of SUNDIALS 5.0.0, is available for free at: https://computing.llnl.gov/projects/sundials
+* CVODE 5.0.0, which is part of SUNDIALS 5.0.0 (open source) --- https://computing.llnl.gov/projects/sundials

-Once Chenkin-II is proprietary, you need to obtain its routines by yourself.
+* Chenkin-II  (proprietary software) --- Once this code is proprietary, you need to obtain its routines by yourself.

 The following Chenkin-II libraries are necessary:
 - cklib.f
 - ckinterp.f
 - ckstrt.h